TonyNovak.com

 When a divorcing couple can resolve most of their issues outside the court system, it makes no sense to allow myths about limitations of the resolution process to hinder progress toward a peaceful divorce.
 An simple but effective 3-step approach for getting stated is to: 1) identify and agree on the list of issues on which you already agree, 2) identify and agree on the list of issues you disagree, and 3) agree on a procedure to try next to resolve the remaining issues.

-The ultimate goal is to resolve the marital issues at the lowest financial and emotional cost and allow each spouse to move ahead with life as soon as possible.
-The alternative is to spend tens of thousands in the legal system over a period of two to four years while the lives of both spouses are put on hold.
-In this context, exploration of a peaceful divorce procedure is almost always worth an extra effort.
+The ultimate goal of the couple is to resolve their marital issues at the lowest financial and emotional cost and allow each spouse to move ahead with life as soon as possible.
+The alternative - the typical traditional "default" approach - is to spend tens of thousands of dollars in the legal system over a period of several years while the lives of both spouses are put on hold.
+Considered in this context, it seems that a full exploration of peaceful divorce alternatives is almost always worth an extra effort.